MSC Bellissima - #BEAUTYATSEA

 The lighting designers have done a brilliant job with outside lighting at night too.
 My pictures show just one evening but apparently the colours and moods can be changed constantly to give a different feel for different events.

 We thoroughly enjoyed our two days on board and can’t wait to go back for a longer voyage.
-We were particularly impressed by the staff of all departments who went out of they way to tell us how proud they were of their lovely new ship who is Bellissima indeed!
+We were particularly impressed by the staff of all departments who went out of they way to tell us how proud they were of their lovely new ship that is Bellissima indeed!